|Forms & Tools|

 |Sample Budget Worksheet|

 The budget tells the sponsor how you plan to use the funds you are requesting.
 The budget reflected should be fair and reasonable and be the best estimated cost to complete the project.
 If awarded, CCU will be required to adhere to the budget’s structure for the life of the project.
-The ORS staff is available to work with you to create a budget that is as accurate and complete as possible prior to submission.
+The OSPRS staff is available to work with you to create a budget that is as accurate and complete as possible prior to submission.

 - Salaries and Wages – determine total salaries and wages and list the amount of time spent by each person on project